aravindbaskaran/Picsy/README.md

 5. Wait for an email to the registered ID with build attached, ready to be published in the app store! :)
 6. Alternatively, you can check the status of the build from the ***Build Status*** menu in the same screen

-Find more readme under picsy-mobile and picsy-cloud folders

 Happy snapping! :)